Qin Weizhong

-Qin Weizhong (覃伟中; born July 1971) is a Chinese politician who is the current mayor of Shenzhen, in office since April 2021.
+Qin Weizhong (覃伟中; born July 1971) is a Chinese politician who was served as mayor of Shenzhen from April 2021 to August 2026.

 Biography

 Qin was born in Jilin, Jilin province, Northeast China in July 1971.
 His ancestral home is in Yulin, Guangxi.
 After graduating from Tsinghua University in 1996, he was assigned to the China Petrochemical Corporation as an engineer.

 He joined the Chinese Communist Party in June 2001.
 In March 2017, Qin was promoted to deputy general manager of China National Petroleum Corporation and chairman of China Petroleum Engineering Co., Ltd.

-In March 2017, he was appointed vice governor of Guangdong.
+In March 2019, he was appointed vice governor of Guangdong.
 In April 2021, he was promoted to be deputy party secretary of Shenzhen, concurrently holding the acting mayor position.
-He was installed as mayor in May of that same year.
+He was elected mayor in May of that same year.

+In August 2026, Qin resigned as mayor of Shenzhen, and was appointed a member of the party leadership group of the Standing Committee of the Guangdong Provincial People's Congress.

+Downfall

+On September 21, 2026, he was suspected of "serious violation of law and discipline" and put under investigation by the Central Commission for Discipline Inspection (CCDI), and the National Supervisory Commission.